joergbenke/ClimateChange/README.md

 This repository is a test repository to learn very basic facts about climate change and to create a whole Github workflow around it.
 There is at the moment only one file which implements the radiation balance.
 The source is the turorial [The climate Laboratory}(https://brian-rose.github.io/ClimateLaboratoryBook/home.html) by Brian E. J. Rose and the implementation language is Python 3.

+Author:
+  - Joerg Benke

+Contributors:
+  - None

 Where is the Repository:
   - https://github.com/joergbenke/ClimateChange.git